 A great way of supporting your dog's ECS is through a healthy lifestyle.
 Combining canine massage, daily exercise, weight control, a high-quality diet, and regular veterinary care may help achieve good health in pets.

-If you've done your research, spoken to your vet, and have decided that you want to try giving your puppy CBD, it is crucial to find the right CBD product.
+If you've done your research, spoken to your vet, and have decided that you want to try giving your puppy CBD, it is crucial to find the right CBD product with a certificate of analysis.
 The pet CBD industry is under-regulated, meaning it's possible to purchase toxic CBD pet products.

 Always purchase pet CBD from a company with up-to-date COAs and discloses where their hemp is grown and how their CBD is sourced.
 Better yet, purchase veterinary-approved or veterinary formulated CBD pet products for your furbaby.